 Senior Dental Care Programs

-Each province and territory within Canada have its own dental programs.
-Senior dental care in Alberta, the Northwest Territories, and Nunavut are extremely comprehensive and inclusive.
+Each province and territory within Canada have its dental programs.
+Senior dental care in Alberta, the Northwest Territories, and Nunavut are comprehensive and inclusive.
 Each of these provinces actively prioritizes senior health care.

 Dental-Specific Dental Treatments